fadhaa89/social-network-API/README.md

 Express.js was used for routing and a MongoDB database was created.

 ## Testing
-API routes were tested using Insomnia Core.and you will be able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list
+API routes were tested using Insomnia Core.and you will be able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list.